Varunyadavgithub/DSA-150-Fundamentals/README.md

     40: Print a Border Pattern with Numbers.
     41: Print an Inverted Pyramid Pattern with Characters.
     42: Print a Cross Pattern with Stars.
+    43. Finding the Sum of Prime Factors of a Number.

+## 📂 Hard

 ## 🚀 Getting Started